#

 Alternately, you can

-- Sync any changes in with your syncing service.
+- Sync any changes with your syncing service.

 - Use a community plugin to create a snippet from within Obsidian.